ra1fh/s725/README.md

 This driver uses the Linux IrDA stack to talk to a Polar HRM.

 The S725X has two modes.
-The mode used by the serial driver respond to request frames containing a type field, len field and crc.
-In IrDA mode, the watch responds to discovery request from the IrDA host.
-The IrDA stack takes care of ensuring data transmissing, framing and checksums.
+The basic IR mode used by the serial driver responds to raw request without IrDA protocol frames.

+In contrast, in IrDA mode the watch responds to discovery request from the IrDA host.
+The IrDA stack takes care of ensuring data transmission, framing and checksums.
 After enabling the infrared interface on the Linux host and running irattach, the watch should appear in /proc/net/irda/discovery:

 	$ cat /proc/net/irda/discovery
 	IrLMP: Discovery log: